-- The fund generally invests in large and mid cap stocks which are contained in the MSCI United Kingdom index. - The relative weightings of the components correspond to their weightings in the index. - The investment objective is to replicate the price and yield performance of the MSCI United Kingdom. - The fund is passively managed.
+- The fund generally invests physically in emerging market stocks contained in the MSCI Emerging Markets Index, but has the option to cover a small percentage of hard-to-access markets with derivatives. - The investment objective is to replicate or track the price and yield performance of the MSCI Emerging Markets Index.
+The stock exchange price may differ from the net asset value. - The fund is passively managed.